-Date Version Description Authorised By Approved By 31-03-2023 1.0 General Manager, NDMA National ICT Advisor
+Date Version Description Authorised By Approved By 31-03-2023 1.0 General Manager, NDMA National ICT Advisor Summary 1 1.
+This guid le outline best practices to hard len the security of any WordF Press website

-Summary

-- 1. This guide outline best practices to harden the security of any WordPress website. - This is a living document which will be updated annually or as required.
+- This guide outline best practices to harden the security of any WordPress website.
+This is a living document which will be updated annually or as required.
 Submit all inquiries and requests for future enhancements to the Policy Coordinator, NDMA.